First U.S. shots in COVID-19 vaccine campaign coming Monday, Army general says | Health

 First U.S. shots in COVID-19 vaccine campaign coming Monday, Army general says

-The first U.S. shots of a newly authorized COVID-19 vaccine will be administered as early as Monday morning, with Pfizer Inc and partners aiming to start shipping on Sunday, a U.S. general organizing the rollout said.
-Doses of the vaccine from Pfizer and partner BioNTech , which was authorized for use by U.S. regulators Friday, will be delivered to 145 locations around the country on Monday, said U.S. Army General Gustave Perna on a Saturday press call.
+The first U.S. shots of a newly authorized COVID-19 vaccine will be administered as early as Monday morning, with Pfizer Inc and partners aiming to start shipping on Sunday, a U.S. general organizing the roll out said.
+Doses of the vaccine from Pfizer and partner BioNTech , which was authorized for use by U.S. regulators on Friday, will be delivered to 145 locations around the country on Monday, U.S. Army General Gustave Perna said on a Saturday press call.

-The remainder of the 636 delivery locations selected by U.S. states and territories will receive doses on Tuesday and Wednesday, he said.
-With distribution imminent, top regulators sought to reassure Americans that the record fast pace was warranted and had not sacrificed safety.
+The remainder of the 636 delivery locations selected by U.S. states and territories will receive doses on Tuesday and Wednesday, he said, adding that every week going forward Pfizer will have more doses ready for distribution and administration.
+Healthcare workers and elderly people in long-term care facilities are expected to be the main recipients of the first wave of 2.9 million shots in December, with healthcare worker inoculations as soon as Monday and nursing home residents as soon as the end of next week, Perna said.

+Within three weeks, Operation Warp Speed expects to be able to get Pfizer's shots to any healthcare facility in the country, Perna said.
+More U.S. residents will be eligible in January, when those in the highest priority populations are expected to have had an opportunity to receive a vaccine.

 - READ MORE ON: